djdanielsson/zabbix-google-chat/README.md

 # zabbix-google-chat
+Updated to call python3 and translated (by google) to English

 Python script to send Zabbix notifications to Hangouts Chat (G Suite).

 Guidelines on how to use this code are available at: